drewreed2005/realdrew/_posts/2022-09-18-collaborationnotes.md

 ## Polish

-Coders create and polish a program, but they must rely on artists, business professionals, and peoples with various other roles to create a cohesive ==product==.
+Coders create and polish a program, but they must rely on artists, business professionals, and peoples with various other roles to create a cohesive *product*.

 There's a reason programs like Facebook and Instagram are so successful, and it certainly isn't entirely due to the team that codes it.